komparo/rosetta-pipeline/README.md

 3. Install the conda environment: `conda env create -f assets/env/environment.yml`
 4. Run snakemake: `snakemake`.
-A first build can take a while because all docker containers will be built.
+A first build can take a while because all docker containers have to be built.

 ## Contributing